-Check out these nine unconventional punishments handed down by judges throughout the country in the past decade.
+Check out these ten unconventional punishments handed down by judges throughout the country in the past decade.
 What do you think – are they cruel and unusual or just creative?

 Tyler, Texas: In August 2015, Smith County Judge Randall Rogers gave a defendant a choice after getting into a fight with his girlfriend’s ex-boyfriend: marry the girlfriend or spend 15 days in county lock-up.
 The east Texas man opted to get hitched, which was a condition of his probation for assault, along with counseling and writing bible verses, according to story on Fox News.

 4. No Cellphone for Driver Who Killed Cyclist

 Lansing, Michigan: In June 2015, Clinton County Judge Stewart McDonald ordered a motorist to go without a cellphone for two years after she struck and killed a bicyclist during a distracted driving incident.
 USA Today reported that the victim’s husband actually suggested the unusual punishment, which was part of a sentence that also included two years of probation and 90 days in jail.

 5. Man Accused In Domestic Case Is Ordered to Take Wife on a Date